 5: Bike/Scooter: $-$$$$ Full Range of cost

 Race Paddocks are huge areas, and the typical day involves a lot of walking around between driving sessions.
 At a track weekend you will see a full range of paddock vehicles including Bicycles, Electric Scooters, Segways, Minibikes, Quads, and even Golf Carts.
+Electric forms of transportation are quickly growing in popularity… no need to self-propel and no need to mess with starting a small gas engine.
 Whether someone drives their Miata to the track, or pulls a 36 foot enclosed trailer… there is some form of paddock transportation that will work for them.

 A cheap example is to give someone a bicycle you have behind your house.
-A super expensive example is something like a Swag Cycle
+A super expensive example is something like a Jetson Ebike

 4: Small Folding Table: $$ Relatively Cheap